 Novice New to the sport of ski touring with desire to learn; has appropriate equipment.

 Wednesdays.
 Starts in December if the snow is good.
-Check the Event Calendar after Dec 4th Winter Kickoff when snowshoe leaders have all signed up to lead.
+Check the Event Calendar in early December.

 Sign-up required.
 Click on the Event Calendar button to sign-up.

 Three skill levels: Tortoise, Marmot and Hare.

 Day LEADERS from past seasons are encouraged to contact Chris Thompson prior to the Winter Kickoff event if you already know date(s) and location(s) of snowshoes you'd like to lead.

 Get away from the crowds.
 Climb a steep snowy slope.
 Commune with nature.
 Admire the gorgeous views.
 Share the day with the VC50 snowshoers!

 The snowshoe group is looking forward to making all of the above and more happen with another active season this winter.
 We plan to have outings from the beginning of December to mid-April and hope to have enough Leaders to offer an outing every Wednesday and Saturday of the season.

 We will again offer some snowshoe social events.
 The popular full moon snowshoe will be back so watch the social event calendar for details.
 We plan to have some on-mountain clubhouse dining events such as Game Creek snowshoe/lunch and Arrowhead Yurt -- members be sure to look at the social event calendar for those dates and details.

 The Tennessee Cookhouse shindigs are popular and fill up quickly so members sign-up as soon as info is posted on the website.
 We will have the traditional end-of-season snowshoe at Gore Creek.

 Uphill skiN AND SPIKE

-Saturday early mornings.
+Saturday mornings at 7:30AM.
 Starts: Late December (depends on snow conditions)

 Try something new: go UP the hill on skis OR spikes and THEN ski or ride the chair down.
 That is what makes this discipline unique and worthwhile.